-- (a) Must be determined separately for each tender, and - (b) May not be so- - (i) Low that it may jeopardize the quality of the required goods or services; or - (ii) High that it is unreasonably restrictive. - 5) Points scored for functionality must be rounded off to the nearest two decimal places.

-- 6) A bid that fails to obtain the minimum qualifying score for functionality as indicated in the bid documents is not an acceptable bid. - 7) Each bid that obtained the minimum qualifying score for functionality must be evaluated further in terms of price and the preference point system and any objective criteria envisaged in regulation 11.
+- (a) Must be determined separately for each tender, and - (b) May not be so- - (i) Low that it may jeopardize the quality of the required goods or services; or - (ii) High that it is unreasonably restrictive. - 5) Points scored for functionality must be rounded off to the nearest two decimal places. - 6) A bid that fails to obtain the minimum qualifying score for functionality as indicated in the bid documents is not an acceptable bid. - 7) Each bid that obtained the minimum qualifying score for functionality must be evaluated further in terms of price and the preference point system and any objective criteria envisaged in regulation 11.

-12.2.3 The 80/20 preference point system for acquisition of services, works or goods up to a Rand value of 50 million.
+12.2.3 80/20 preference point system for acquisition of goods or services with Rand value equal to or below R50 million

-a) The following formula must be used to calculate the points for price in respect of bids (including price quotations) with a Rand value equal to, or above R30 000.00 and up to a Rand value of R50 000 000.00 (all applicable taxes included).
+(1) The following formula must be used to calculate the points out of 80 for price in respect of an invitation for a tender with a Rand value equal to or below R50 million, inclusive of all applicable taxes: